Learn practical and modern experimental methods used by engineers in technology and trading.

-Tuning Up: From A/B testing to Bayesian optimization teaches you reliable techniques for evaluating new features and fine-tuning parameters.
+Experimentation for Engineers: From A/B testing to Bayesian optimization teaches you reliable techniques for evaluating new features and fine-tuning parameters.
 You’ll learn to optimize production systems with methods that have been proven in highly competitive environments.
 Each method is fully explained using basic math and Python code, and illustrated with real-world use cases in quantitative trading, recommender systems, and ad serving.

 You’ll learn how to evaluate the changes you make to your system and ensure that your testing doesn’t undermine revenue or other business metrics.
 By the time you’re done, you’ll be able to seamlessly deploy experiments in production while avoiding common pitfalls.

 For ML engineers, quantitative traders, and software engineers looking to extract the most value from their systems.
 Examples in Python and NumPy.

 David Sweet has worked as a quantitative trader at GETCO and a machine learning engineer at Instagram, where he used experimental methods to tune trading systems and recommender systems.
 This book is an extension of his lectures at NYU Stern and is the basis for his course, Experimental Optimization, at Yeshiva University.